-These images suggest the symbiotic relationship between our past and our present, and present life not as then vs now, but rather, as inescapable circles of time and memory and the antithesis of our digital society.
+In our digital age when emails are quickly read and deleted, these paper keepsakes survive.
+By suggesting the symbiotic relationship between our past and our present, these paintings present life not as then versus now, but as an inescapable circle of time and memory and a lasting reminder of our human connection.